 Because of the superior accuracy of the IntraLase method, certain patients who were ineligible for LASIK may now be able to have treatment.
 Ask your doctor today if you are a candidate.

 The LASIK procedure was first performed in North America in 1993.
 It can correct most degrees of nearsightedness, farsightedness, and astigmatism.
 During the procedure, a cornal flap is created and a laser is used to reshape the corneal tissue, using exact pre-operative measurements of your eyes.
 Recovery for both LASIK and Wavefront Custom LASIK is relativley quick and comfortable.

 Refractive eye procedures, like LASIK, treat nearsightedness, farsightedness, and astigmatism.
 They work in the same way as glasses or contact lenses by altering the eye so that light focuses correctly on the retina.

-Presbyopia - (the need for reading glasses) can exist by itself or along with myopia, hyperopia, and/or astigmatism.
+Can exist by itself or along with myopia, hyperopia, and/or astigmatism.
 Its onset typically occurs between 40 and 45 years of age.
+You can't escape presbyopia, even if you've never had a vision problem before.
+Even people who are nearsighted will notice that their near vision blurs when they wear their usual eyeglasses or contact lenses to correct distance vision.
 Prior to this age, the lens system of th eye changes shape in order to keep objects in focus as they move closer to the eye.
 After the onset of presbyopia, the lens system lacks sufficient elasticity and/or space to maintain focus when objects are within arm's length.